 The SPOT and School-Based Health Centers

-Building on years of successful experience working with youth at The SPOT, Washington University/The SPOT recently received funding to pilot the implementation of a school-based health center in Jennings High School (JSBHC).
-The creation of the JSBHC will build-on and mirror The SPOT’s effective model of providing integrated multi-disciplinary medical health, behavioral health and social services in coordination with community partner organizations.
+Building on years of successful experience working with youth at The SPOT, Washington University/The SPOT operates a school-based health center in Jennings High School (JSBHC).
+The creation of the JSBHC builds on The SPOT’s effective model of providing integrated multi-disciplinary medical health, behavioral health and social services in coordination with community partner organizations.
 The national School-Based Health Alliance estimates that there are currently about 2,000 SBHCs in the United States.
-The JSBHC will be one of the first comprehensive SBHC program in the St. Louis, MO area.
+The JSBHC will be one of the first comprehensive SBHC programs in the St. Louis, MO area.

 What is a school-based health center?

 - Support the School: The school-based health center is built upon mutual respect and collaboration between the school and the health provider to promote the health and educational success of school-aged children.

 - Respond to the Community: The school-based health center is developed and operates based on continual assessment of local assets and needs.

 - Focus on the Student: Services involve students as responsible participants in their health care, encourage the role of parents and other family members, and are accessible, confidential, culturally sensitive, and developmentally appropriate.

 - Deliver Comprehensive Care: An interdisciplinary team provides access to high quality comprehensive physical and mental health services emphasizing prevention and early intervention.

 - Advance Health Promotion Activities: The school-based health center takes advantage of its location to advance effective health promotion activities to students and community.

 - Implement Effective Systems: Administrative and clinical systems are designed to support effective delivery of services incorporating accountability mechanisms and performance improvement practices.